5. How to interface with the NRAO ODS API

 Usage, to get ODS Data:

-python example_ods_api_client.py
+python example_ods_api_client.py --get_ods_data

-To additionally upload a TLE file:
+To upload a TLE file:

 python example_ods_api_client.py --tle_file_path <path to TLE file>